Mother/Daughter Adventures at the Best Sedona Spa

 Mii Amo means ‘one’s path or journey’.
 Feeling grateful to be guests at the best spa in Sedona, we decided to get started on that journey right away.
 My sister and I hiked to Vista Point around 6pm on our first evening in Sedona.

 As an added convenience, guests can access many hiking paths from the property itself.
 The sun was already dipping towards the west.
-And our short hike to the viewpoint took about 20 minutes via a well-beaten red, dirt path.
-We were told to look for a tree that was ‘hugging itself’, as that was a known vortex site.
+And our short hike to the viewpoint took about 20 minutes via a well-beaten red dirt path.
+We were told to look for a tree hugging itself,’ as that was a known vortex site.
 Upon reaching the point, however, it looked like every gnarled and twisted juniper was hugging itself.

 The entire area is thought to be a vortex.
 A vortex is a swirling center of energy that many believe has healing and spiritual powers.
 Not one to deny an area of its spiritual power, I sat against a rock and decided to channel some positive energy.